Measured foliations at infinity of quasi-Fuchsian manifolds close to the Fuchsian locus: Necessary condition for paths with small filling measured foliations at infinity

 The goal of this section is to establish a necessary conditions that small differentiable paths in $\QF$ starting from $\F$ should satisfy if the measured foliations at infinity are given by a filling pair $(t\fp,t\fm)\in \FMF$ at first order at $\F$.
-For this reason following\cite{Uhlenbeck1984}, we will study the curve $\beta_{([c],q)}(t^{2})\in \QF$,for $t>0$ small enough, which is parametrised by the data of the unique minimal surface it contains, i.e, the first fundamental form $I$ is in the conformal class $[c]\in \T$ and the second fundamental form $\II$ is given by $t^{2}\mathfrak{R}(q)$ for some $q\in T^{*}_{[c]}\T$.
-We will compute first-order estimates for Schwarzians at infinity for this path and determine that if the measured foliations at infinity for this path is indeed $(t\fp,t\fm)$ at first-order at $\F$ then $[c]$ is indeed the unique critical point for the functions $\ext(\fp)+\ext(\fm):\T\rightarrow \mathbb{R}$ and $q$ is the unique holomorphic differential we obtain from the theorem of Gardiner-Masur that realise $(\fp,\fm)$ on $[c]$ .
-To this end, we will begin by recalling the necessary tools required to make these computations.
+For this reason following\cite{Uhlenbeck1984}, we will study the curve $\beta_{([c],q)}(t^{2})\in \QF$, for $t>0$ small enough, which is parametrised by the data of the unique minimal surface it contains, i.e, the first fundamental form $I$ is in the conformal class $[c]\in \T$ and the second fundamental form $\II$ is given by $t^{2}\mathfrak{R}(q)$ for some $q\in T^{*}_{[c]}\T$.
+We will compute first-order estimates for Schwarzians at infinity for this path and determine that if the measured foliations at infinity for this path is indeed $(t\fp,t\fm)$ at first-order at $\F$ then $[c]$ is indeed the unique critical point for the functions $\ext(\fp)+\ext(\fm):\T\rightarrow \mathbb{R}$ and $q$ is the unique holomorphic differential we obtain from the theorem of Gardiner-Masur that realise $(\fp,\fm)$ on $[c]$.